 Companies like CardCash allow you to sell your gift cards for cash!
-Enter your gift card retail store name, enter the gift card balance, and see how much you can get for selling the gift card.
-Once you've accepted the offer, they will verify the card and send you the cash.
+Enter your gift card retail store name and the balance, and see how much you can to sell the gift card.
+Once you accept the offer, they will verify the card and send you the cash.

 11. Buy In Bulk

 This goes hand in hand with our daily spending budget.
-Do you find yourself stopping by the gas station every morning on the way to work to grab a treat, or perhaps you are a Starbucks lover who makes your regular daily visit?
+Do you stop by the gas station every morning on the way to work to grab a treat, or are you a Starbucks lover who makes your regular daily visit?

-Regardless of your situation, if you make daily purchases, chances are you can buy it in bulk at the grocery store or a big-box retailer like Costco or SamsClub.
+Regardless of your situation, if you make daily purchases, you can buy them in bulk at the grocery store or a big-box retailer like Costco or SamsClub.
 Rather than paying that $3 per day for your daily energy drink, you can buy it in bulk and save a lot of money that would unnecessarily have been spent otherwise.

 12. Brown Bag It